“Rocks are slowly disappearing much like mankind is doing now” so says Jóhann Eyfells.

 Jóhann Eyfells left his Icelandic homeland and family at the age of 23 to carve a life for himself in America.
 Starting out as an Icelandic amateur boxing champion, he became an architect, a university teacher, and finally, a world class sculptor.
 The story reveals the various forces that shaped his early life in Iceland, a land of fire and ice, where nature’s own explosive foundry continues to sculpt and shape our planet today.
 The same raw forces are the critical ingredients that allow him to forge such a large body of work as a sculptor and thinker.
 The sheer beauty and raw power of Iceland’s constantly shifting landscapes contrasting with the gentle quiet serenity of Texas Hill Country serve as a backdrop to the film.

-He currently has a major show entitled Power of Passage at the Reykjavik Museum of Art in Iceland.
-He is also a major exhibitor at the International Museum of Art & Science (IMAS), and was shown at the Venice Biannale, the United Nations and at the 1972 Summer Olympics in Munich, Germany.
+He had a major show entitled Power of Passage at the Reykjavik Museum of Art in Iceland.
+He was also a major exhibitor at the International Museum of Art & Science (IMAS), and represented Iceland at the 1993 Venice Biannale, the United Nations and at the 1972 Summer Olympics in Munich, Germany.